colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

       └─ stack   # DFH/SFH JSON-LD anchor

-This should be accessible at:
+This must be reachable at:

 https://YOUR_DOMAIN/.well-known/stack

-(If you prefer .sfh.json, mirror the structure accordingly.)
+(If using .sfh.json, mirror exactly.)

 3. Minimal SFH / DFH Template (Copy-Paste)